The applicants need to fulfil these requirements:

 • Organization Development and Team Work

-Master's Degree in Health Business Management qualifies for team and project leadership in health care services business and advancement towards management positions in the private or public sector.
+Master's Degree in Health Business Management qualifies for team and project leadership and advancement towards management positions in the private or public sector.

 According to the Degree Regulations of Helsinki Metropolia University of Applied Sciences course assessment criteria are specified in the course implementation plan.
 The teacher in charge of the course will be responsible for the assessment.
 Students must be informed at the beginning of the course on the assessment principles, which must be based on the course objectives.
 Assessment takes primarily place for each course and applies to the students who have registered and been accepted on the course.
 If necessary, different components of a course may be assessed individually.
 If the course consists of several components, the teacher may point this out in the assessment principles contained in the implementation plan.